devleague/js-graph-traversal/README.md

 ### Stretch Goals
 1. Write a blog post ELI5 the differences between depth and breadth-first Search.
   1. Write Pseudocode for each implementation
-  1. Explain the Big O notation for each method
+  1. Explain the Big O time and space complexities for each graph traversing method
   1. Provide examples of when you would favor one graph traversal algorithm over the other.
 1. Implement a **Queue Module** for **Breadth-first search.**
 1. Implement a **Stack Module** for **Depth-first search.**